osisoft/Edge-Data-Store-Docs/content/docker/edge-docker.md

 ## Create a Docker container

-To create a Docker container that runs EDS, follow these steps:
+To create a Docker container that runs EDS:

 1. Create the following `Dockerfile` in the directory where you want to create and run the container.